Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Introduction

-In this paper, we address these questions by introducing {\bf Supervised Multi-Dimensional Scaling} ({\bf SMDS}), a novel method to systematically discover feature manifolds.
-Unlike commonly used dimensionality reduction methods, which enforce a fixed structural assumption and cannot be directly compared, SMDS provides a unified way to specify arbitrary geometric assumptions and a quantitative metric to evaluate their fit.
-SMDS effectively turns manifold discovery into a model selection problem, and thus offers quantitative support for claims about the underlying structure of learned representations.
+In this paper, we address these questions by introducing {\bf Supervised Multi-Dimensional Scaling} ({\bf SMDS}), a novel method to systematically analyze feature manifolds.
+Commonly used dimensionality reduction methods typically enforce fixed structural assumptions, making it difficult to compare results across alternative geometric hypotheses.
+SMDS complements existing methods by providing a unified way to specify arbitrary geometric assumptions and a quantitative metric to evaluate their fit.
+SMDS reframes the identification of a feature manifold as a model selection problem, and thus offers quantitative support for claims about the underlying structure of learned representations.
 Moreover, this method enables observing how a feature manifold evolves across different layers and reasoning steps.

-We focus on temporal reasoning in the form of short-form QA tasks, such as identifying recency, ordering events and estimating durations, as we consider them an ideal test bed for manifold discovery.
-The reason is threefold: LMs display poor performance in such tasks \citep{yuanZeroshotTemporalRelation2023, huangMoreClassificationUnified2023, niuConTempoUnifiedTemporally2024}; initial evidence has found temporal feature manifolds to vary widely across tasks \citep{heinzerlingMonotonicRepresentationNumeric2024, engelsNotAllLanguage2025}; and finally, there is a gap in analyses targeting the \textit{atomic structures} of temporal reasoning from a mechanistic standpoint.
+We focus on temporal reasoning through short-form QA tasks, such as identifying recency, ordering events and estimating durations, as we consider them an ideal test bed for manifold analysis.
+This choice is motivated by three factors: (1) LMs display poor performance in such tasks \citep{yuanZeroshotTemporalRelation2023, huangMoreClassificationUnified2023, niuConTempoUnifiedTemporally2024}; (2) initial evidence has found temporal feature manifolds to vary widely across tasks \citep{heinzerlingMonotonicRepresentationNumeric2024, engelsNotAllLanguage2025}; and finally, (3) there is a gap in analyses targeting the \textit{atomic structures} of temporal reasoning from a mechanistic standpoint.